Himalayan Yoga Academy

 Yogaasanam bhavedeta-dyoginaam Yogasaadhane !!2.45!!

-Place both the feet on the opposite knees and keep both hands on the knees in chin mudra.
-With inhalation suck the air inside and hold the breath while gazing at the nosetip.
+Place both feet on the opposite knees and keep both hands on the knees in chin mudra.
+With inhalation suck the air inside and hold the breath while gazing at the nose tip.
 Yogis must practice it daily.
 It is called yogasana.

-The word asana literally means a posture.
-Out of the innumerable asanas a body can assume, 84 have been identified as Yogasanas, through which one can transform the body and mind into a possibility for ultimate well-being.
-Yogasanas are not exercises, but rather very subtle processes to manipulate one’s energy in a particular direction.
-There are so many differences between Yogasana and Exercise.
+The word “asana” literally means a posture.
+Out of the countless asanas the body can assume, 84 have been identified as Yogasanas, through which one can transform the body and mind to achieve ultimate well-being.
+Yogasanas are not exercises; instead, they are subtle processes that direct one’s energy in a particular way.
+There are many differences between Yogasana and exercise.

-An asana is a body posture, originally and still a general term for a sitting meditation pose, and later extended in hatha yoga and modern yoga as exercise, to any type of pose or position, adding reclining, standing, inverted, twisting, and balancing poses.
+An asana is a body posture, originally and still a general term for a sitting meditation pose.
+Later extended in hatha yoga and modern yoga as exercise, to any type of pose or position, adding reclining, standing, inverted, twisting, and balancing poses.

 In Yoga, Aasana is called Yogasana, one of the units of Ashtanga or Hatha Yoga.
-But Gheranda Samita, one of the 32 Aasanas, last one is named as Yogasana which seems like Ardha-padmasana.
+But Gheranda Samhita, one of the 32 Aasanas, last one is named Yogasana which seems like Ardha-padmasana.

 Technique

-Yogasana, which has been described here in Gheranda Samita, is an easy form of Padmasana or Ardha Padmasana in which the feet are non the thighs but not right on top of the thighs close to the body.
+Yogasana, which has been described herein as Gheranda Samhita, is an easy form of Padmasana or Ardha Padmasana in which the feet are not the thighs but not right on top of the thighs close to the body.
+In this position, the hands are placed on the knees.
+Nasikagra drishti is then practiced.
+It is an easy Aasana that can be practiced by anyone, anywhere, for steadiness, japa, concentration, meditation, and also for a natural sitting position.

 Benefits Include: